rasithaferdinando/mynotes/Drupal 8 Theming.md

 stylesheets-remove:
     - core/themes/.../<file.name>.css
 ```
-- And `Administration //Configuration // Development`.
+- And `Administration // Configuration // Development`.
 Clear all caches

 #### Add CSS and JavaScript files
 - Create `/endymion/endymion.libraries.yml`.
 This is where to define CSS and JS